-Reflective journals need to evidence thoughtful reflection/critical thinking and consistently reference progress in achieving the learning objectives.
+Reflective journals must evidence thoughtful reflection/critical thinking and consistently reference progress in achieving the learning objectives. [typed or handwritten]

 4. Keep a Time Sheet to Clock Hours.
-60 hours total are required.
+Sixty (60) hours total are required.
 (Reflective journal time not included.)
-Take time sheet to weekly supervisor meetings.
-Supervisor signs off time sheet at end of semester.
+Take time sheets to weekly supervisor meetings.
+Supervisor signs off time sheet at end of the semester.

-U Date: Time: List what you did:

-sample This time includes supervisor meetings, planning for ministry, directing rehearsals, time ministering in church

-SC services.

-August 31 2 hours Planning meeting with supervisor, then looking in church music library for repertoire September 5 1 hour Sunday choir rehearsal September 12 30 min.
-Directing congregational singing, performing offertory, directing choir special
+Date: Time: List what you did: This time includes supervisor meetings, planning for ministry, directing rehearsals, time ministering in church services. e August 31 2 hours Planning meeting with supervisor, then looking in church music sample library for repertoire sa September 5 1 hour Sunday choir rehearsal September 30 min.
+Directing congregational singing, performing offertory, 12 directing choir special

 - 5. Schedule a weekly meeting with your supervisor. - 6.
 Receive a written evaluation from your internship supervisor.
 This will be an evaluation of the student's performance in the assigned tasks, the student's learning as related to the learning objectives, and the student's overall professional demeanor. - 7.
+Interview one music leader or pastor of a church of a significantly different size and/or demographic than your internship.
+The interview should last an hour at maximum.
+Write at least 5 'starter' questions that include issues of organization/logistics, philosophy, challenges, and blessings.
+Record and transcribe the interview. [typed] - 8.
 Complete a self-evaluation.
-The students will complete a self-evaluation as to the learning that took place relative to the learning objectives, the areas covered and not covered, the differences between expectation and reality, and suggestions for further study and improvement. - 8.
+The students will self-evaluate the learning that took place relative to the learning objectives, the areas covered and not covered, the differences between expectation and reality, and suggestions for further study and improvement. [one page, typed] - 9.
 Write a final reflection paper. - a.
 The final reflection paper should synthesize and analyze the experience. - b.
-The final paper must include: - i.
+The final paper must include the following: - i.
 Your observations of the organization's strengths and weaknesses. - ii.
-Your perceived strengths and weaknesses in functioning in the internship role. - iii.
-Your biggest challenge during the internship. - iv.
+Adjustments or reinforcement of your personal views on the nature and purpose of music (music philosophy) and your 'mission statement' for using music in church ministry. - iii.
+Your perceived strengths and weaknesses in functioning in the internship role. - iv.
+Your biggest challenge during the internship. - v.
 A discussion of your learning objectives and what you learned--what you did/didn't do to accomplish the objective.
-If an objective was not accomplished, then an explanation should be provided as to why, and what was accomplished in place of that objective. - v.
-Discuss the skills you wish you had acquired before beginning this internship that would have made it easier for you to complete assigned tasks. - vi.
-How were you able to apply classroom knowledge to your internship experience? - vii.
-How can you utilize this experience when re-entering the classroom or workplace? - viii.
-What characteristics would the ideal intern possess to excel at this internship site? - ix.
+If an objective was not achieved, then an explanation should be provided as to why and what was accomplished in place of that objective. - vi.
+Discuss the skills you wish you had acquired before beginning this internship that would have made it easier to complete assigned tasks. - vii.
+How were you able to apply classroom knowledge to your internship experience? - viii.
+How can you utilize this experience when re-entering the classroom or workplace? - ix.
+What characteristics would the ideal intern possess to excel at this internship site? - x.
 How has this internship solidified or changed your career focus?